 Drought

 Drought is a large tablecloth printed with drawings I made of satellite feeds.
-During the summer of 2023 vast swaths of North America were covered with smoke from wildfires.
-While my home was spared the smoke, local flora showed signs of extreme stress from many months without rain.
-2024 has begun with half the normal snowpack in the mountains, raising the spectre of yet greater water shortages.
+Recent summers show vast swaths of North America covered with smoke from wildfires.
+Local flora show signs of extreme stress from many months without rain.
+There is often less than normal snowpack in the mountains, raising the spectre of yet greater water shortages.